Markus Gisdol: 1. FC Köln

 On 18 November 2019, he was signed by 1.
 FC Köln.
+He started well at Köln, taking 24 points from his first 10 games as coach, which helped the club out of the relegation battle.
+Gisdol also successfully integrated young players into the first team, including Jan Thielmann, Noah Katterbach and Ismail Jakobs.
 On 5 August 2020, Gisdol's contract was extended until July 2023.

 On 11 April 2021, after losing to Mainz 05, Gisdol was removed from his position as head coach.